robert-hardy/statistical_inference/PITCHME.md

 ### Posterior = Prior + Update

-> I originally reckoned the coin was fair.
+> I originally had a balanced view: might be fair, might be biased.

 > Given the HH data I have updated my view.